oiax/tgweb/README.md

 * `tg:paginator`

 We call an HTML element with the `tg:switcher` attribute a _switcher_.

-There must be more than one element with the `tg:item` attribute in the switcher.
+Inside the switcher, there must always be an element with the `tg:body` attribute, a _switcher body_.
-We call them _switcher items_.
+In addition, there must be elements with the `tg:item` attribute, _switcher items_, inside the switcher body.

 Swticher items are assigned unique _index numbers_ starting from zero in sequence.
 A switcher has a state represented by an integer value, called an _current index number_.